-The United Arab Emirates is made up of seven separate emirates and, among those, Abu Dhabi ranks second in population, behind Dubai.
-Abu Dhabi is also the capital city of the United Arab Emirates and is considered its largest city, based on available land.
+Abu Dhabi is the capital city of the United Arab Emirates and is also considered its second largest city, based on available land - with 972 square kilometers to consider.
 Abu Dhabi houses the government offices and carries out all government-related tasks for the UAE.

 The population of Abu Dhabi can be difficult to determine as 79.6% of the overall population are not actually residents of the city.
-However, the numbers indicate that the combined population of both residents and non-residents is 2.784 million people.
-The growth rate of the Abu Dhabi is 4.8% as increasing numbers of people enjoy the exceptional economy of the area.
+However, the numbers indicate that the 2016 total population of both residents and non-residents is 2.908 million people.
+The growth rate of the Abu Dhabi is 5.6% between 2010 and 2016 as increasing numbers of people enjoy the exceptional economy of the area.

 Abu Dhabi maintains a demographic structure much like that of other areas throughout the world where much of the population lives in urban areas.
 The urban population is 1,698,961 and the rural population is 1,085,529.
 There are more males than females within Abu Dhabi, with 1,831,741 males and 952,749 females.
-The city also has a large UAE national population at 536,741 people.
-The average life expectancy within Abu Dhabi is 76 years for men and 79.9 years for women.
+The city also has a large UAE national population over 550,000 people.
+The average life expectancy within Abu Dhabi is 75.9 years for men and 79.5 years for women.

 The labor force within Abu Dhabi is quite high at 83.1% of the total population.
 However, the number of women in the workforce is rather low when compared to other parts of the world.
 Women make up just 21.4% of the overall population of working age people.
 Unemployment within Abu Dhabi is low as there are plenty of employment opportunities within the city, and the cost of living is quite high.
 The current unemployment rate is just 3.7%, which is very low when considering the fact that other countries and cities have unemployment rates into the double digits.